clearlinux/clear-linux-documentation/source/guides/kernel/kernel-development.rst

 |CL| tends to use the latest kernel available from `kernel.org`_, the Linux
 upstream.
 The kernel version that will be built can be changed in the RPM SPEC file.
-While most packages in Clear Linux are typically packaged using :ref:`autospec-about`, the kernel is not.
+While most packages in Clear Linux are typically packaged using :ref:`autospec`, the kernel is not.
 This means control files provided by autospec are not available and changes must be made manually.

 #.
 Open the Linux kernel package RPM SPEC file in an editor.